The USGS Water Science School

 What is a river?

-A river is nothing more than surface water finding its way over land from a higher altitude to a lower altitude, all due to gravity.
+A river forms from water moving from a higher altitude to a lower altitude, all due to gravity.
 When rain falls on the land, it either seeps into the ground or becomes runoff, which flows downhill into rivers and lakes, on its journey towards the seas.
 In most landscapes the land is not perfectly flat—it slopes downhill in some direction.
 Flowing water finds its way downhill initially as small creeks.
 As small creeks flow downhill they merge to form larger streams and rivers.
 Rivers eventually end up flowing into the oceans.
 If water flows to a place that is surrounded by higher land on all sides, a lake will form.
 If people have built a dam to hinder a river's flow, the lake that forms is a reservoir.

 Rivers serve many uses